 Since their creation, the Danone Institutes have sponsored more than 900 different research support programs in 15 countries.

 You will find below the actual opened calls for application as well as short presentation of the regular local supports.
 The rules (frequency, type of scientists, amount, and condition of application) are specific to each country and we invite you to contact your local Danone Institute to know more about their local research programs, grants or awards.

-In 2017, DI China has launched its 19th Danone Institute China Diet Nutrition Research and Communication Grant.
-The deadline for application was on May 31st, 2017.
-The grants will allow the support of 10 to 12 projects achieved within 1 to 2 years in China.
+DI China supports research projects every year through the Danone Institute China Diet Nutrition Research and Communication Grant.
+The grants allows the support of 10 to 12 projects achieved within 1 to 2 years in China.

 The Dannon Institute (USA) created the Dannon Institute Nutrition Leadership Institute in 1998 to exemplify its commitment to the development of leadership in nutritional sciences and the promotion of excellence in research.
 To further support this goal, the Dannon Institute created a complimentary program, the Dannon Institute Academic Mid-Career Nutrition Leadership Institute, designed to define and support the 21st century leadership needs within the academic discipline of nutrition for faculty who have completed their terminal degree training 10-20 years ago.
 The Dannon Institute Academic Mid-Career Nutrition Leadership Institute consists of an intensive three-day training program.